-Students at the Department of Art History, Film and Visual Studies are able to draw on a rich array of facilities which make it one of the best resourced departments in the UK.
+Students at the Department of Art History, Curating and Visual Studies are able to draw on a rich array of facilities which make it one of the best resourced departments in the UK.

 The main university library, one of the major UK research libraries, has a collection of some 2 million books and 3 million manuscripts, with access to 50,000 journal subscriptions and 270,000 ebooks.
 In addition, History of Art at Birmingham is supported by a wide range of more specific facilities and resources.
 These include:

 The Barber Institute of Fine Art, where most History of Art teaching takes place, is one of the world’s finest small galleries, and also one of Birmingham’s finest purpose-built Art Deco buildings.
 The institute houses a world renowned collection of art.
 It contains works by artists such as Dürer, Giovanni Bellini, Veronese, Vigée LeBrun, Van Dyck, Poussin, Gainsborough, Monet, Degas, Gwen John, Picasso, Gauguin, Rodin, Käthe Kollwitz and Magritte.
 It stages regular exhibitions and concerts that provide students with a unique artistic and cultural facility.
 Students are also encouraged to become involved in Barber activities, which can provide them with invaluable practical experience of working in a major cultural institution.